aap/pdp6/README.md

 ![Screenshot of the front panel](https://raw.githubusercontent.com/aap/pdp6/master/art/screenshot.png)

+More recently I've been working on a verilog simulation that I want to put on an FPGA eventually.

 ## Code

 The code is more or less a transcription of the schematics into C.